-2018 Tesla debuts worlds fastest sports car: Where is the automotive economy going when a new car shows up that can go 620 miles for a couple dollars of electricity on a single charge.
+2018 Tesla debuts worlds fastest sports car: Where is the automotive economy going when Tesla's new car can go 620 miles on a single charge and a couple dollars of electricity?
 The car can go 0-60mph in 1.9 seconds, 0-100 in 4.2 seconds and run a 440 in 8.9 seconds.
 If that doesn't impress you how about a top end of 250+mph.
 It is simply the fastest production car, ever.
 Not bad for a four seat family sport about.

 Image Credit: Tech Insider

 Why Are We Waiting?
-The Logic, Urgency and Promise of Tackling Climate Change: Lord Nicolas Stern discusses changes taking place in economic costs of climate change.
+The Logic, Urgency and Promise of Tackling Climate Change: Lord Nicolas Stern discusses the changes taking place in the economic costs of climate change.
 Who is paying in money vs. paying in lives and future prosperity?
-The subject involves science, politics, ethics, psychology and may not be addressed as an isolated subject.
-The evidence, changes and impacts are changing faster than anticipated and adaptation must be undertaken with urgency.
+The subject involves science, politics, ethics, psychology.
+Climate change cannot be addressed as an isolated subject.
+The evidence, acceleration and impacts are changing faster than anticipated.
+Substantial crisis action must begin immediately.

 Photo credit: YouTube capture